Self-Hosting SSOReady

 • ssoready-api is what ssoready-app and your code (either directly, or using the SSOReady SDKs) talks to.
 In the free hosted version, this lives at https://api.ssoready.com.

-• ssoready-auth is proxy for SAML interactions.
+• ssoready-auth is proxy for SAML and SCIM interactions.
 In the free hosted version, this lives at https://auth.ssoready.com.

 • ssoready-db is a PostgreSQL database that ssoready-api and ssoready-auth talk to.
 This is where SSOReady keeps state.